carpentries/instructor-training/_episodes/21-carpentries.md

 >
 > Take a couple of minutes to sign up for The Carpentries [channels][connect-page] you want to stay involved with.
 > When you're done share what channel you're most excited about on the etherpad.
+>
+> This exercise should take about 5 minutes.
 {: .challenge}

 [F1000]: https://f1000research.com/articles/3-62/v2